1LV1/LyuYuting/_pages/personal-statement.md

   * Rigorous inspection and comparison of the conductivity and leakage in tunnel junctions with varying gap widths, aiming to optimize the performance of more complex devices.

-  * Exploration a single electron transistor with highly steady transport properties.
+  * Exploration single-electron transistors (SETs) with highly steady transport properties.

-  * Studying the properties of a single electron pump with the transport characteristics of multiple quantum dots.
+  * Studying the properties of single-electron pumps (SEPs) with the transport characteristics of multiple quantum dots.

   * Advancing the alignment technique of 3D top-electrodes integration, enabling the precise control of energy level for various devices.

   * Quantum simulation of the dynamic AC-driven SSH model utilizing STM hydrogen depassivation lithography technique.

-  * Experimental realization of the critical phase utilizing the silicon-based quantum dot system.
+  * Experimental realization of the critical phase utilizing silicon quantum dot systems.

 To comprehensively enhance my experimental proficiency, I actively engaged in learning and successfully completed application tests involving various micro-nano machining equipments, such as the step profiler, lithography machine, laser direct writing system, and SEM.